azizbecha/recetti-web/README.md

 - To build a stable & optimized release (npm run build)

 ### 2 - To contribute:
-- Add reasonable features and/or fixes
+- Add/Make/Suggest reasonable features and/or fixes
 - Send Pull Request with a good commit message & clear description
-- You can also give suggestions and/or report bugs/issues
+- You can also report bugs/issues in the issues section